 Crossing of the Gulf, Colorado & Santa Fe (GC&SF) Railway and the Missouri-Kansas-Texas (MKT) Railway

-Tower 19 was located approximately three miles east of Dallas Union Station at a crossing of the GC&SF ("Santa Fe") and MKT railroads.
-Railroad Commission of Texas records indicate the tower began operations on July 27, 1903.
-The tower ceased operations in 1993, but remained at its service site until August, 1996 when the structure was moved to Dallas' Fair Park and the Museum of the American Railroad for permanent preservation and restoration.
-It was subsequently moved to their new location in Frisco, Texas.
+Tower 19 was located approximately three miles southeast of Dallas Union Station at a crossing of the GC&SF ("Santa Fe") and MKT railroads.
+Railroad Commission of Texas (RCT) records indicate the tower began operations on July 27, 1903.
+The tower ceased operations in 1993, but remained at its service site until August, 1996 when the structure was moved to Fair Park in Dallas and subsequently to the Museum of the American Railroad in Frisco, Texas for permanent preservation and restoration.

-MKT GP 94 passes Tower 19 heading toward Dallas
+passes Tower 19 heading to Dallas Union Station in February, 1980.

 Location Map, Tower 19

 Above: In addition to the MKT and GC&SF, Dallas Union Terminal Railroad (DTR) served the vicinity of Tower 19.
 Burlington-Rock Island trains also passed Tower 19, sharing the MKT line.
 Tower 10, a mile northeast of Tower 19, controlled a crossing of the Houston & Texas Central (H&TC) Railway and the Santa Fe.
 In 1932, a new General Railway Signal Company interlocking system was installed in Tower 19 and the interlocker controls for Tower 10 were consolidated into it.
 Presumably, Tower 10 was razed shortly thereafter.